You can use the system prompt to provide instructions related to style, tone, and language of the response.

 Instead: “What are the three most significant commercial applications of generative AI in healthcare in the past year?”

-Prompting strategies designed for traditional LLMs often don’t work well with web search models.
+Prompting strategies designed for traditional LLM often don’t work well with web search models.
 Adapt your approach accordingly.

 Avoid: “Act as an expert chef and give me a recipe for sourdough bread.
 Start by explaining the history of sourdough, then list ingredients, then…”